How Much Does Tree Trimming Cost?

-Do your own due diligence before you hire a professional to trim your tree so you are primed with knowledge about the process and are prepared to ask pertinent questions during the interview process.
+Homeowners will want to do some due diligence before hiring a professional tree trimmer.
+It’s wise for them to be primed with knowledge about the process and prepared to ask pertinent questions during the interview process.

 Q. How much does it cost to trim a tree?

-The typical range for trimming a tree is $75 to $1,500.
-It all depends on how big the tree is, what type of tree it is (hardwood and multi-trunk trees cost more), if it’s healthy, how accessible it is, and your general location, with urban areas usually costing more than rural areas.
+The typical cost to trim a tree is $200 to $760.
+It all depends on how big the tree is, what type of tree it is (hardwood and multi-trunk trees cost more), if it’s healthy, how accessible it is, and the homeowner’s general location, with urban areas usually costing more than rural areas.
 Large trees (60 feet or higher) can easily cost $1,800 or more.
-You may have to pay 30 to 40 percent more if a professional has to climb a tall tree because a bucket truck can’t be used.
+It could cost 30 percent to 40 percent more if a professional has to climb a tall tree because a bucket truck can’t be used.

 Q. How long does it take to trim a tree?